Colossians 2:16 Explanation number 6

 2 Chronicles 33:8 “Neither will I any more remove the foot of Israel from out of the land which I have appointed for your fathers; so that they will take heed to do all that I have commanded them, according to the whole law AND the statutes AND the ordinances by the hand of Moses.”Luke 1:6 shows before the cross we had the Ten Commandments and the ordinances, which are clearly different things but what else shows that the ordinances were nailed to the cross with the New Covenant?

-Luke 1:6 “And they were both righteous before God, walking in all the commandments AND ordinances of the Lord blameless.”The Old Covenant definitely had the ordinances but does the New Covenant still have these ordinances that included the Holy feast days that were part of the sanctuary service?
-The first Covenant “HAD ALSO.”
-So what is the had also?
-See Luke 1:6 above for the answer.
-So we see below that the New Covenant no longer has the ordinances so what is left?
-Quite simply, JUST the Ten Commandments!
+Luke 1:6 “And they were both righteous before God, walking in all the commandments AND ordinances of the Lord blameless.”So the Old Covenant had these ordinances that included the feast days that were part of the sanctuary service but does the New Covenant still have them?
+Hebrews 9:1 says the first Covenant “had also...” which means in addition to something else and Luke 1:6 above tells us what.
+So we see below that the New Covenant no longer have the ordinances so what is left?
+Quite simply, just the Ten Commandments!

 Hebrews 9:10-14 “Which stood only in meats and drinks, [offerings] and divers washings, and carnal ordinances, imposed on them until the time of reformation.
 11 But Christ being come an high priest of good things to come, by a greater and more perfect tabernacle, not made with hands, that is to say, not of this building; 12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.
 13 For if the blood of bulls and of goats, and the ashes of an heifer sprinkling the unclean, sanctifieth to the purifying of the flesh: 14 How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?”Scriptures Used to Support Keeping the Feasts